Predator (Alan Silvestri) - print version

 (August 19th, 2003)

 No commercial release exists.
 The "Alien Records" bootlegs were in high demand from 1997 through 2003, often fetching over $50 on the secondary market.
-The 2003 Varèse Sarabande Club release is limited to 3,000 copies, selling out from the label and specialty outlets in early December, 2003 (immediately selling for over $75 in some online auctions).
+The 2003 Varèse Sarabande Club release was limited to 3,000 copies, sold out from the label and soundtrack specialty outlets in early December, 2003 and immediately sold for over $75 in online auctions (eventually reaching $200 in value).

 1997 Bootleg